Universal Freezing Transitions of Dipole-Conserving Chains: Models and order parameters

-is a non increasing function of $\nu$ which is exactly zero beyond a critical point.
-Here we have defined $K_{d,k}(N)$ to be the total number of Krylov sectors in fixed $N$ sectors, i.e. we are not resolving over the different dipole moments compatible with $N$.
-The numerical results in Ref. \cite{Morningstar_HSF} for $d=3, k=4$ suggest that the critical point coincides with $\nu_c$.
-This supports the claim that $\lim_{L \to \infty}\overline{\rho}^{(d)}_F(k,N,L)$ is an alternative ordered parameter, different from $R_{d,k}(\nu)$ in Eq.~(\ref{eq:scalingrNX}), for the continuous filling-induced phase transition.
-In \cref{sec:StrongFragFurtherAnalysis} we analytically prove that $\lim_{L \to \infty}\overline{\rho}^{(d)}_F(k,N,L)$ is non-zero for $\nu<\nu_c$ in $d=2$ and $\infty$, and numerically show the same for other finite $d$ values.
-We also provide in \cref{sec:weakFragNumerics} strong numerical evidence for $d=2,3$ and $\infty$ that the previous order parameter vanishes for $\nu > \nu_c$.
-However, note that, despite the powerful connection between the strongly fragmented phase and the presence of finite densities of frozen sites, as emphasised by these results, it is quite easy to verify that in the regime $(k-1)^{-1}\le\nu<\nu_c$ Krylov sectors devoid of frozen sites exist for any $d$.
-Indeed, in Section \ref{sec:strongfrag} we prove that the presence of a finite density of frozen sites in the largest Krylov sector of a typical $(N,X)$ family is a sufficient, but in principle not necessary condition for strong fragmentation according to the probe in \cref{eq:ratio2}.
+Turning to the average density of frozen sites $\overline{\rho}^{(d,k)}_F$, we note that the numerical results in Ref.~\cite{Morningstar_HSF} for $d=3, k=4$ are consistent with our claim that the critical density is $\nu_c=(k-2)^{-1}$.
+In \cref{sec:strongfrag1} we analytically prove, for any $d$, that at the low fillings $\nu < (k-1)^{-1}$ (note that $(k-1)^{-1}<\nu_c$) the limit $\lim_{L \to \infty}\overline{\rho}^{(d,k)}_F(N,L)$ is nonzero.
+In \cref{sec:weakFragNumerics} we provide strong numerical evidence for large system sizes and $d=2,3,4,\infty$ that $\overline{\rho}_F^{(d,k)}$ vanishes for $\nu > \nu_c$.
+In \cref{sec:StrongFragFurtherAnalysis} we analytically prove for $d=2$ and $\infty$ that $\lim_{L \to \infty}\overline{\rho}^{(d,k)}_F(N,L)$ is also nonzero for fillings $(k-1)^{-1}\le\nu<\nu_c$, and numerically show the same for other finite $d$ values (and large system sizes).
+All this supports the fact that $\lim_{L \to \infty}\overline{\rho}^{(d,k)}_F(N,L)$ is an alternative ordere parameter, different from $R^{(d,k)}(\nu)$ in Eq.~(\ref{eq:scalingrNX}), for the continuous filling-induced phase transition.
+We note that both order parameters are highly nonlocal; for example, one cannot recognize a site as frozen without having first globally resolved the Krylov sector.
+Despite this powerful connection between the strongly fragmented phase and the presence of finite densities of frozen sites, it is quite easy to verify that in the regime $(k-1)^{-1}\le\nu<\nu_c$ rare Krylov sectors devoid of frozen sites exist for any $d$ (see \cref{sec:strongfrag2}).